Prabhanjann/JavaLAB/README.md

-This repository is created to handle the Java Lab Assignments
+This repository is to handle the Java Lab Assignments